-- 1. Non -Profit Set-Aside Initial Applications must be eligible for this set-aside under Section 7 of this OAP. - a.
+- 1. Non -Profit Set-Aside Initial Applications must be eligible for this set-aside under Section 7 of this QAP.
+Reservations made from this set-aside will count against the limits for Existing Multifamily Housing or New Construction Regional Pools, as applicable. - a.
 Highest ranking eligible Initial Application proposing new construction. - b.
 Highest ranking eligible Initial Application proposing rehabilitation of Existing Multifamily Housing. - c.
 The next highest ranking eligible Initial Application(s) proposing new construction, if needed to reserve the full amount of the Non-Profit Set-Aside.
-If there are not enough Housing Credit remaining in the Non-Profit Set-Aside to reserve the full amount requested by this eligible Initial Application, additional Housing Credit will be added to this set-aside to make a full reservation.

-2. CNI Grants
+If there are not enough Housing Credit remaining in the Non-Profit Set-Aside to reserve the full amount requested by this eligible Initial Application, additional Housing Credit will be added to this set-aside to make a full reservation. - 2.
+CNI Grants - a.

-- a.
 Eligible Initial Applications as described in Section 8 of this QAP. - b.
 Highest ranking eligible Initial Application, regardless of development type. - c.
 THDA will continue down the ranking of eligible Initial Applications in this set-aside until the last full reservation can be made.

-3. PHA Set-Aside

-- a.
-Eligible Initial Applications as described in Section 9 of this QAP. - b.
+In the event that a full reservation cannot be made to the next highest ranking Initial Application, then remaining Housing Credit will be transferred to the New Construction Regional Pool.
+[EY3] - d.
+Reservations made from this set aside will count against the limits for Existing Multifamily Housing or New Construction Regional Pools, as applicable. - 3.
+PHA Set-Aside - a.
+Eligible Initial Applications as described in Section 9-B of this QAP. - b.
 THDA will continue down the ranking of eligible Initial Applications in this set-aside until the last full reservation can be made.
 After the last full reservation is made, any remaining Housing Credit remaining will roll into Existing Multifamily Housing.

-4. Existing Multifamily Housing

-- a.
+In the event that a full reservation cannot be made to the next highest ranking Initial Application, then remaining Housing Credit will be transferred to the New Construction Regional Pool. - c.
+Reservations made from this set aside to eligible Initial Applications proposing developments involving RAD will not count against the limits for New Construction Regional Pools or Existing Multifamily Housing. - 4.
+Existing Multifamily Housing - a.
 Eligible Initial Applications as described in Section 10 of this QAP. - b.
 Highest ranking eligible Initial Application. - c.
 THDA will continue down the ranking of eligible Initial Applications for Existing Multifamily Housing until the last full reservation can be made.
-After the last full reservation is made, any remaining Housing Credit remaining will roll into New Construction. - 5.
+After the last full reservation is made, any remaining Housing Credit remaining will roll into New Construction.
+In the event that a full reservation cannot be made to the next highest ranking eligible Initial Application, then remaining Housing Credit will be transferred to the New Construction Regional Pool. - 5.
 New Construction Regional Pools and all remaining New Construction - a.
-All eligible New Construction Initial Applications will be ranked in descending order, regardless of which regional pool they fall under in Map 3-1. - b.
-THDA will award credits as follows until insufficient credits remain to award to the next highest scoring application. - (i) THDA will make the first award to the highest scoring application, regardless of which regional pool it is in. - 1.
-Whichever regional pool this awarded application is in is ineligible for any further awards until an award has been made to each of the remaining regional pools with submitted applications. - 2.
-If credits remain, move to step (ii). - (ii) THDA will make the next award to the next highest scoring application that is not in the same regional pool as b.(i). - 1.
-Whichever regional pool receives this award is ineligible for any further awards until an award has been made to each of the remaining regional pools with submitted applications. - 2.
-If credits remain, move to step (iii).
+Eligible Initial Applications in the New Construction Regional Pools will be ranked in descending order.
+THDA will proceed down the ranking of eligible Initial Applications for the New Construction Regional Pools, making Reservations to fill the New Construction Regional Pools as specified in Map 3-1 and in Section 3-C.